rhalkyard/riscix-hccs/README.md

 Note that if you open the 'Device Defaults' entry from the maintenance menu in `!RISCiX`, your device settings will get clobbered (since `!RISCiX` thinks they're invalid) and you will nave to run the above commands again.
+It would be nice to patch the application to avoid this at some point.

 Now you should be able to boot RISC iX using your patched boot loader!
 If so, use a USB-to-IDE interface to write the disc image back to your A3000's hard